Trustees and staff

 Meet our trustee board

-Ambassador for children in care and care leavers
+Ambassador for children in care and care leavers, children's nurse and University of Birmingham PhD student

 Lee Yale-Helms (co-chair)